 Sadly, Wirecard is not unique.
 Other Fidelio case studies focus on Carillion, as well as corporate crises which have not led to collapse but a severe loss in valuation and trust.
 The intent is not to deter good Board Members but to raise awareness, prompt good questions and encourage effective challenge.

-To find out more about Fidelio Board learning and recent case studies, including Wirecard, please contact Amy at email@example.com.
+To find out more about Fidelio Board learning and recent case studies, including Wirecard, please get in touch: email@example.com.